bretth18/troper0.0.1/README.md

 ## How to use

 Enter an alias, connect to the socket, share the link to others to connect to the same socket.

-public testing is being conducted on a webserver, try out the latest version here: https://troper.tk:3000/
+public testing is being conducted on a webserver, try out the latest version here: https://troper.tk:3000/ SSL Cert will throw an error, this is because it is not signed by a third party.